jessicabaptistello/jessicabaptistello/README.md

 ---

 <p align="center">
-  Refúgio — technology in service of people
+  Technology in service of people
 </p>